What is the D7 visa?

 You will need to apply online for an appointment at the Portuguese consulate in your current region.
 The exact required documents can change between regions.
 In most cases you will need the following documents:

-- A passport valid for at least six months after the expiry date of the Portugal passive income visa.
-This visa will be valid for 4 months.
+- A passport valid for at least six months after the expiry date of the Portugal passive income visa

 - Two recent colored passport-sized photos